aolieman/wayward/README.rst

 .. docs-inclusion-marker

 **Wayward** is a Python package that helps to identify characteristic terms from single documents or groups of documents.
-It can be used to create word clouds.
+It can be used for keyword extraction and several related tasks, and can create efficient sparse representations for classifiers.
+It was originally created to provide term weights for word clouds.

-Rather than use simple term frequency, it weighs terms by statistical models known as *parsimonious language models*.
+Rather than use simple term frequency to estimate the importance of words and phrases, it weighs terms by statistical models known as *parsimonious language models*.
 These models are good at picking up the terms that distinguish a text document from other documents in a collection.

-For this to work, a preferably large amount of documents are needed to serve as a background collection, to compare the documents of interest to.
+For this to work, a preferably large amount of documents is needed to serve as a background collection, to compare the documents of interest to.
 This could be a random sample of newspaper articles, for instance, but for many applications it works better to take a natural collection, such as a periodical